 The point is, folks here tend to gravitate to practical, boxy, durable cars, with four-wheel drive when possible, to get them to their favorite weekend hiking, camping, beach or skiing spot.
 There is a whole genre of distinctive vintage “Eugene-mobiles”.
 The Stanza Wagon is a prime example; there’s gobs of them around.
 But good luck trying to find a similar vintage Stanza sedan.
 I know; I’ve been looking for one for ages.

-The fact that the Stanza/Prairie also came in 4WD only adds to its historical status, so maybe we should rightly call it the first CUV while were at handing out big-time titles.
+The fact that the Stanza/Prairie also came in 4WD only adds to its historical status, so maybe we should rightly call it the first CUV while we’re handing out big-time titles.

 The Prairie might be considered the unsung wallflower of the Eugene mobiles as much as it is the unsung pioneer of the mini-van segment.
 It’s not as flashy as the VW bus, but I’m not exaggerating when I tell you there are at least six of them in my neighborhood.
 Yes, this under-appreciated, vintage, historical, design-pioneering, 4WD box has patina from its daily use by its enthusiastic owner(s).
 Eugene knows its mini-van history, and it’s very much a living history at that.